conner-huf/conner_api/README.md

 #### Architecture
 - app
   - data
-    - This is where referenced data is stored.
-Holds things like my resume information in a json file
+    - This is where referenced data is stored. ~~Holds things like my resume information in a json file.~~ Holds the mongoDB connection and is referenced by services that need db access.
   - models
     - Place for defining data models for more complicated data structures.
   - routes